Syrian government seeks to recapture southwest: foreign minister

 Rebel factions hold stretches of Quneitra and Deraa provinces in the southwest, bordering the Israeli-occupied Golan Heights, while Syrian army troops and allied forces control nearby territory.

-A “de-escalation” deal, which Russia, the United States and Jordan brokered, has contained fighting there since last year.
-Washington voiced concern about reports of an impending army offensive, and warned it would take “firm and appropriate measures” in response to any violations of the ceasefire.
+Since last year, a “de-escalation” deal, which Russia, the United States and Jordan brokered, has contained fighting there.
+Washington has voiced concern about reports of an impending army offensive, warning of “firm and appropriate measures” in response to any violations of the ceasefire.

 U.S. forces are based in a southern desert pocket further east at Tanf, a strategic highway border crossing with Iraq.